 In addition to being Chair of Academic Board, David is AC's Vice President Academic and oversees and provides leadership for all the academic operations of the college.
 He has years of experience in higher education leadership and management, and he has also been a lecturer in theology for the last 10 years.
 He is a credentialed Minister with Australian Christian Churches.

 David holds a number of leadership roles within the broader higher education sector.
-He was recently appointed as a member of the Higher Education Standards Panel, an expert statutory advisory body to the Federal Minister for Education, from 2020-2023.
-He is also a Board Member of Independent Higher Education Australia (IHEA), Secretary of the Council of Deans of Theology, Council Member for the Australian and New Zealand Association of Theological Schools (ANZATS), Steering Committee Member for the Higher Education Private Providers Quality Network, Board Member of Alphacrucis College New Zealand, immediate past President of the Association of Pentecostal and Charismatic Bible Colleges, and Commissioner for the APTA Theological Commission.
+He has been a member of the Higher Education Standards Panel, an expert statutory advisory body to the Federal Minister for Education, from 2020-2023.
+He is also the Chair of Independent Higher Education Australia (IHEA), Secretary of the Council of Deans of Theology, Commissioner for the APTA Theological Commission, and Board Member of Alphacrucis College New Zealand.
+He was a Steering Committee Member for the Higher Education Private Providers Quality Network for many years, and is immediate past President of the Association of Pentecostal and Charismatic Bible Colleges.

 Assoc Prof Stuart Piggin